7 key tips and suggestions to moving abroad alone

 It is easy to get homesick when moving abroad alone.
 Ease loneliness and homesickness by keeping in contact with friends and family.
 Set up a time each week and speak to each other on Skype or FaceTime.
 Setting aside time to speak to those you care about will help you stay connected.

 You can use social media platforms like Facebook, Snapchat or Instagram to share what’s happening in your life without the inconvenience of finding a scheduled time to chat.
 Or why not update everyone about your experiences abroad by starting a blog?
-This could be an easy way for you not only to share your adventures to the world but also to keep a timeline memory of all your experiences, bad and good.
-Besides, that could be a good way for you to have an additional income J
+This could be an easy way for you not only to share your adventures with the world but also to keep a timeline memory of all your experiences, bad and good.
+Besides, that could be a good way for you to have an additional income

 5) Moving abroad alone to find a job?
 Prepare in advance

 If you’re moving abroad alone without a job, have an idea about the job market you are entering and the current skills set which are in demand.
 For example, you could search job boards and contact expat groups before you leave.

 Moreover, another good tip when moving abroad alone to find a new job opportunity is to network with family, friends and work colleagues to find out if they know of anyone who works in your destination who may be able to help.

 Also, although this might sound like a given, you have to make sure that you bring copies of your resume, recommendations and any other professional certificates.

 A good way to find new acquaintances fast when moving abroad alone is to share the place where you will live.
 If you don’t like the thought of renting a property by yourself, you could look on websites like Craigslist for potential house shares.

 Before you go have an idea of the neighbourhoods you want to live in so you won’t be completely in the dark about where to start house hunting.